lytedev/e2e-web-test-skeleton/docs/setup.md

 First, let's walk through getting to the point where you're capable of running the test suites.

-## Homebrew

-I use Homebrew for managing dependencies and libraries.
-You may use whatever you wish!
-If you'd like to get Homebrew, just run this command:

-	ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ## Dependencies

 We're going to use Homebrew to install NodeJS and its package manager.
+However, you may install NodeJS and NPM in whatever way works best for you.

 Node's package manager `npm` is pretty fantastic and gives us the quickest/easiest access to the components that make up our E2E test suite system.

     brew install nodejs